tweag/pirouette/DESIGN.md

 state.
 It tries to apply one step of beta-reduction to the term, which may yield zero, one or several potential terms and updated states.

-For an example, let us assume that our input term is the body of the `foldr` function in [the example language], specialised for lists of `Integer`s (for readability, we remove the type applications).
+As an example, let us assume that our input term is the body of the `foldr` function in [the example language], specialised for lists of `Integer`s (for readability, we remove the type applications).